jackyust/SLINK_CLINK/README.md

 level: the order of merged

-height: the height of merged object
+height: the height of merged objects

 list: the list of object index when they are merged